NETS-213-inthekNOW/inthekNOW/README.md

 - Write HIT html/css/AWS/relevant items so that the crowd can iteratively improve the set of information it has been given.

 Phase 5: Form the website (4 points)
-- Write all code needed for the website to present aall information.
+- Write all code needed for the website to present all information.